sidekiq-cron/sidekiq-cron/README.md

 ### Schedule vs Dynamic jobs

-There are 2 possible sources for jobs i.e. `schedule/dynamic`.
+There are two potential job sources: `schedule` and `dynamic`.
-Jobs that are loaded with schedule files have source as `schedule`, while the jobs that are created at runtime without `source=schedule` argument will have source as dynamic.
+Jobs associated with schedule files are labeled as `schedule` as their source, whereas jobs created at runtime without the `source=schedule` argument are classified as `dynamic`.

-The major difference is that, upon loading the schedule, stale `schedule` jobs are destroyed, this will keep the jobs in the schedule in sync.
+The key distinction lies in how these jobs are managed.
+When a schedule is loaded, any stale `schedule` jobs are automatically removed to ensure synchronization within the schedule.
-The `dynamic` jobs are not affected by this.
+The `dynamic` jobs remain unaffected by this process.

 ### How to start scheduling?